downfa11/cursus/.github/CONTRIBUTING.md

 1. Fork the repository and clone it locally.

-2. Set up your environment for building and testing Go-broker.
+2. Set up your environment for building and testing Cursus.

 3. Create a topic branch from main for your contribution.